YITechnology/YIOpenAPI/README.md

    * wait until the sound of starting music

 2. setup config file (/bin/{country code}/sta.conf)
-   * provide correct SSID and password for accessing the wi-fi network or the hotspot
+   * provide correct SSID and password for accessing the Wi-Fi network or the hotspot
    * give each camera a different device name
    * set the correct country code (e.g. CN for China, US for United States etc)
    * save the changes to sta.conf and copy it onto the microSD card
    * start the camera with the microSD card

+3. turn on wifi on camera
+   * go to camera settings -> Wi-Fi
+   * pick the Wi-Fi frequency matching to the one broadcasting from your Wi-Fi network or hotspot
+   * turn on Wi-Fi (note that the ON button is green)

-3. tryout YI360Demo sample (/sdk/java/samples/YI360Demo)
+4. tryout YI360Demo sample (/sdk/java/samples/YI360Demo)
    * open a hotspot on your Android phone, using the same SSID and password provided earlier to sta.conf
    * build and launch the sample app